airevo2/ReaL_ON_EDA/README.md

 | 7B      | SFT     | **0.8410**           | 0.5058              | 0.4763                  |
 | 7B      | REAL    | 0.7774               | **0.8127**          | **0.6373**              |

+### Evaluation.
+We evaluate REAL along two key dimensions: functionality and quality.
+For each dimension, we report the **Pass Rate** as the metric, representing the percentage of tasks that pass all the unit tests or pass the vulnerability detector, respectively.
+To jointly assess both dimensions, we compute the Pass Rate by requiring the generated code to meet both criteria simultaneously.

+## Future work
+We will do the evaluation on the OpenRoad scripts dataset (https://huggingface.co/datasets/zjw010/EDA_Dataset).